Always something to do for the holidays or rainy day?

 It immediately feels like one of the more expensive watches on the market and it shows that the design has been thought through.

-Some of the watches tested were almost inaudible when your child is outside with all the ambient noise, but the speaker and microphone of the Mr Safe smartwatch 4G are the BEST I've heard.
+Some of the watches tested were almost inaudible when your child is outside with all the ambient noise, but the speaker and microphone of the Xplora smartwatch 4G are the best we've heard.

-There are two reasons to buy the Mr Safe smartwatch 4G instead of the Garmin Vivofit (the best activity tracker):
+There are two reasons to buy the Xplora X5 smartwatch 4G instead of the Garmin Vivofit (the best activity tracker):

-- being able to make and receive calls with AMAZING audio quality
+- being able to make and receive calls with great audio quality

-Some other watches with GPS trackers weren't that reliable, which is NOT what you want.
+Some other watches with GPS trackers weren't as reliable, and that's not what you want.

 You can just follow your kids or be alerted when they walk a certain distance from you, or go outside a certain area.